Eric Pickles outlines funding cuts for England councils

 Mapping the changes to local authority spending in England shows most areas will undergo some cuts in 2013-14.

 Although some areas faced cuts of around 16%, the government has capped reductions in spending to 8.8%.
-Use the map or postcode search below to see how spending will be affected in your area.
+Use the map to see how spending will be affected in your area.

 Changes to council funding in 2013-14